 Don't have an account?
 Sign up!

-Elena Vargas 6 months ago
+Elena Vargas about 1 year ago

 Amazing article Nick Moore!
 I'm currently in the middle of launching a startup for devs and this is illuminating, you just answered a concern I had when knowing how to message them and write content for them.
 But it is also a great tip for writing about topics you don't understand very well.